softlayer/githubio_source/content/go/server.go.md

 }

 /**
-Prints the items and location avalibles in the given package */ func listPackageDetails(keyname string) {
+Prints the items and locations available in the given package */ func listPackageDetails(keyname string) {